Is Your Neck Causing Your Headache?

 Neck-related headache, or cervicogenic headache, is a type of headache that originates from your neck.
 Dysfunction of the upper part of your neck (C1, C2 & C3) leads to pain signals relayed towards your eyes, face, forehead, or sides of your head.

-Possible Symptoms of Cervicogenic Headache:
+Possible Symptoms of Cervicogenic Headaches:

 • One-sided pain on the face or head